 I learnt a few things on the way to writing by first book, most have been re-hashed by every author out there, and even if you haven’t got past the first chapter in your book you probably know most already.
 I am still learning these lessons, and some are hard.
 Anyway let me share my five cents worth, because writing your blockbuster is just the start of the Journey.

 I wrote most of The Summer of Reasoning on my Chromebook in Google docs.
 In full screen mode it is an amazing distraction free writing environment.
-Open the Chromebook, write something, close it, I unfortunately had to do it in three parts as Google docs (in 2023 at least) becomes painful to use over 100K words.
+Open the Chromebook, write something, close it, I unfortunately had to do it in three parts as Google docs (in 2023 at least) becomes painful to use over 100K words (The Chromebook has 4GB FFS Google!).
 Like it or hate it, most publishers (or epub conversion software) expect docx source files, so for the 370,000 word novel I combined the 3 parts in LibreOffice, which also has its faults, but it is fast and can work in docx and also export to Epub format though there are lots of superfluous “<Span>” declarations and your cover needs to be a .jpg not .jpeg.

 If you are doing this for pleasure and that feel good factor (like me) then sweet, you’ve cracked it, it’s all pretty easy.